django-cms/django-cms/docs/how_to/extending_page_title.rst

 * :py:meth:`cms.extensions.toolbar.ExtensionToolbar._setup_extension_toolbar`: this must be called first to setup the environment and do the permission checking;
-* :py:meth:`cms.extensions.toolbar.ExtensionToolbar.get_page_extension_admin`: for page extensions, retrieves the correct admin url for the related toolbar item; returns the extension instance (or `None` if not exists) and the admin url for the toolbar item;
+* :py:meth:`cms.extensions.toolbar.ExtensionToolbar.get_page_extension_admin`: for page extensions, retrieves the correct admin URL for the related toolbar item; returns the extension instance (or `None` if not exists) and the admin URL for the toolbar item;
-* :py:meth:`cms.extensions.toolbar.ExtensionToolbar.get_title_extension_admin`: for title extensions, retrieves the correct admin url for the related toolbar item; returns a list of the extension instances (or `None` if not exists) and the admin urls for each title of the current page;
+* :py:meth:`cms.extensions.toolbar.ExtensionToolbar.get_title_extension_admin`: for title extensions, retrieves the correct admin URL for the related toolbar item; returns a list of the extension instances (or `None` if not exists) and the admin urls for each title of the current page;